What is irritable bowel syndrome?

 Experts aren’t exactly sure, though they know that the abdominal pain associated with IBS stems from an abnormality in how the GI tract and brain interact.
 The nervous system in the digestive tract that controls digestive activity may be more sensitive in certain children.
 Therefore, in children with IBS, normal gas, motion and/or rumbles of the intestines can often be perceived as painful.
 Other factors that could trigger IBS symptoms include:

 • Visceral hypersensitivity – The viscera are the organs inside the abdominal cavity.
-The GI tract is the largest in the abdomen, and research has shown that patients with functional GI disorders have a heightened sensitivity to changes within the intestine, such as the presence of food or distension of the viscera.
+The GI tract is the largest in the abdomen, and research has shown that patients with IBS have a heightened sensitivity to changes within the intestine, such as the presence of food or distension of the gut.

 • The higher brain – It is well known that a person’s emotional state can directly influence activity in the gastrointestinal tract.
 High levels of anxiety, stress or anger can induce diarrhea or pain.
-Stress is not limited to emotional issues: It also includes physical stresses such as a viral illness or another physical disorder.
+Stress is not limited to emotional issues: It also includes physical stresses including viral infections or another physical disorder.

 All of the above factors can trigger symptoms.
-It is important to stress to the child with a functional bowel disorder that their abdominal pain is real and not imaginary.
+It is important to stress to the child with IBS that their abdominal pain is real and not imaginary.

 How often does IBS occur?